Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 - Place pebbles at the bottom of your terracotta pots to slightly cover the drainage holes of your pot.

-- Also, take your terracotta pot with 1/3 of well-draining soil mix and pack it into the new container.
+- Also, pack your terracotta pot with 1/3 of the well-draining soil mix into the new container.

 - Place your Hoya bilobata gently in the middle of the pot and surround the plant with the soil using your hand.